 19 Aug RETRO WRAP

-Posted at 12:11h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Self-draft, Sewing Instructions, Stretch Patterns, Vintage Patterns 0 Comments
+Posted at 12:11h in Garment Construction, Pattern Making Instructions, Pattern Puzzles, Self-draft, Stretch Patterns, Vintage Patterns, Womens Knit Block 0 Comments

 Vintage Curiosity to Self-Drafted Pattern Puzzle – Wandering around in Pinterest I re-pinned the images below to my #cuttthatfrock album.
 I was fascinated with the strange little pattern diagram on the back of the envelope.
 The images claim that this simple shape would make that wrap top and that you can wear it wrapped from the front or the back.
 Mmmm… big claims for a simple shape and such sophisticated drawings!
 Convinced I could scale this up to make sense of it, I imported the image in to illustrator.